How & why we fundraise

 Where are we currently working?

-We do door to door fundraising, which is a successful and cost effective way to generate vital funds for SPCA.
+We run door to door fundraising nationally, it is a successful and cost effective way to generate vital funds for SPCA.
 Door to door fundraising is where fundraisers speak to potential new supporters about the charity and ask them to set up a regular gift and become an SPCA Guardian.
-This is carried out by our partner Cornucopia.
+This is carried out by our partner Cornucopia